How does Rest Less make money

 Just off the coast of beautiful Krabi, Koh Lanta is a firm favourite among discerning Thai island hoppers.
 At 25km long, it has a huge choice of heavenly beaches, with many luxurious but affordable resorts all around the island.

-Like so many Thai islands, Koh Lanta is a snorkel heaven, with a beautiful brightly coloured reef, home to a huge population of colourful, tropical marine life.
-Nature lovers will be in their element on Koh Lanta, with mangrove forests and monkeys, orchid gardens, fireflies, and various other flora and fauna to see.
+Like many Thai islands, Koh Lanta is a snorkel heaven, with a beautiful, brightly coloured reef, home to a huge population of colourful, tropical marine life.
+Nature lovers will be in their element on Koh Lanta, with mangrove forests and monkeys, orchid gardens, fireflies, and various other flora and fauna.

-But like all of Thailand’s islands, it’s the beaches, above all, that draw people, and Koh Lanta has some top-tier strands.
-Choose one on the west coast of the island so that you don’t miss the incredible sunsets from your balcony, as the sun dips behind the Phi Phi islands on the horizon.
+But like all of Thailand’s islands, it’s the beaches that draw people, and Koh Lanta has some top-tier strands.
+Choose one on the island’s west coast so you don’t miss the incredible sunsets from your balcony, as the sun dips behind the Phi Phi islands on the horizon.

 7. Similan Islands

-Widely considered among avid divers to be one of the very best diving destinations in the world, this amazing Andaman archipelago is unparalleled in its beauty.
-The archipelago is made up of 11 unbelievably beautiful islands, each of which is part of Mu Ko Similan National Park and protected as such.
+Widely considered among avid divers to be one of the best diving destinations in the world, this amazing Andaman archipelago is unparalleled in its beauty.
+The archipelago is comprised of 11 unbelievably beautiful islands, each of which is part of Mu Ko Similan National Park and protected as such.

 This means that the tourist trade has to be limited somewhat, as the delicate and unique ecosystem simply can’t take a massive influx of learner divers or party people.
 The Similan Islands are a bit like Thailand’s answer to the Galapagos and are particularly special for nature lovers, hikers, and divers.

 You can do a day trip to the Similan Islands, and it’s a great way to get a taste of their beauty and enjoy some second-to-none snorkelling.
-If you’d like to stay on the islands, there are no large resorts but you can find charming bungalows or even stay on a campsite if you want to be closer to nature (though not in the height of summer if you’re heat-sensitive)!
+If you’d like to stay on the islands, there are no large resorts, but you can find charming bungalows or even stay on a campsite to be closer to nature (though not in the height of summer if you’re heat-sensitive)!

 8. Koh Chang Ranong

-Thailand has a second Koh Chang and this one is all the way over on the other side of the country in the Ranong province, close to the border of Myanmar and surrounded by the beautiful Andaman Sea.
+Thailand has a second Koh Chang, all the way over on the other side of the country in the Ranong province, close to the border of Myanmar and surrounded by the beautiful Andaman Sea.

-And if the Koh Chang in the gulf is rugged and remote, this one is positively untouched.
+And if Koh Chang in the Gulf is rugged and remote, this one is positively untouched.
 You won’t find a tourist strip here, or a 7-11, or any of the neon-lit chaos that accompanies so much of the tourist development in Thailand.
-Koh Chang in Ranong is very much undeveloped, very off-grid, and very beautiful as a result.
+Koh Chang in Ranong is very undeveloped, very off-grid, and very beautiful as a result.

 Final thoughts…

-The truth is, we could easily double the amount of islands featured in this article and still only scratch the surface of the sheer number of beautiful, diverse islands that punctuate the clear, blue waters surrounding Thailand.
+We could easily double the number of islands featured in this article and still only scratch the surface of the sheer number of beautiful, diverse islands that punctuate the clear, blue waters surrounding Thailand.

-But for getting away from it all, connecting with nature, and escaping the chaos of the backpacker traffic, you couldn’t do much better than the idyllic islands on this list.
+But for getting away from it all, connecting with nature, and escaping the chaos of the backpacker traffic, you can’t do much better than the islands on this list.

-For further reading, why not check out 6 highlights from Vietnam from our senior writer, Francesca Williams?
+For further reading, why not check out our articles: 6 highlights from Vietnam or 10 of the best Greek islands to visit?

 Have you been to any of Thailand’s islands?
 Are there any you think should have made this list and you’d like to tell us about?
 Let us know in the comments.
 We’d love to hear from you.